M.D. with Distinction in Research

 4. Capstone Presentation

 A formal presentation of the results will be made to an audience that includes the members of the student’s committee.
-This will show that the student is capable of not only designing the research but communicating its findings succinctly to colleagues.
-This presentation must be presented before March 15 of the graduating semester for inclusion on the diploma.
+This will show that the student is capable of designing the research as well as succinctly communicating its findings to colleagues.
+This presentation must be completed before March 15 of the graduating semester for inclusion on the diploma.

 A general timeline looks like: